graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/index.md

 * One java class for the Query object
 * One java class for the Mutation object (if any)
 * One POJO for each standard object of the GraphQL object

-The generated code is stand-alone.
-That is: your project, when it runs, it doesn't depend on any dependency from graphql-java-generator.
+* All the necessary runtime is actually attached as source code into your project: the generated code is stand-alone.
+So, your project, when it runs, doesn't depend on any external dependency from graphql-java-generator.

 You'll find more information on the [client](client.html) page.